Statsforvalteren/staf-designkomponenter/README.md

    - Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
    - Click "Generate new token (classic)"
    - Select the `read:packages` scope
+   - If you need to publish, select the `write:packages` scope (this automatically includes read access).
    - Generate and copy the token